 - A $200 fee will be charged to your student account.
 This is in addition to the $250 orientation fee.
 This covers all costs for that student associated with orientation at Calvin.

-- Housing for family members is not included.
+- Housing accommodations for family members is not available.

 - What to expect